cthoyt/cthoyt.github.io/_posts/2020-12-11-inverse-triple-scoring.md

 | Nations | Kinships |
 |---------|----------|
 |![Comparison of Residuals for Nations/RotatE/LCWA](/img/inverse_triple_scoring/nations_rotate_lcwa_residuals.png) | ![Comparison of Residuals for Kinships/RotatE/LCWA](/img/inverse_triple_scoring/kinships_rotate_lcwa_residuals.png) |

+The score axes will not be share because each model produces different ranges of scores with different density functions.
+This itself is also an interesting and upcoming avenue of research!

 ![Inverse Scores Residuals](/img/inverse_triple_scoring/inverse_scores_residuals.png)